Cisco-Valentine/Xen/README.md

 Xen is a multi-purpose bot, with moderation capabilities!
 It has few commands centered around Pokétwo, which is a Pokémon bot.
 It also has utility commands and much more!
 Its main feature is to identify Pokémons spawned by Pokétwo.

+# False Information

 **This bot is `not` against Discord TOS and Pokétwo code of conduct.**
 > [Discord TOS](https://discord.com/terms)
 > [Pokétwo TOS](https://poketwo.net/code-of-conduct)

+It does not catch the Pokémon, but says the name so it is `not` a selfbot.
+Pokétwo's bot creator, [Oliver Ni](https://github.com/oliver-ni) has approved this bot and said it is safe for people to use.